equinox-project/equinox-js/docs/docs/anatomy.md

 :::tip

 Everything above `Service` is considered internal to the module.
-It is exported as a conveninence for testing, but other modules should not take a dependency on anything other than the `Service`.
+It is exported as a convenience for testing, but other modules should not take a dependency on anything other than the `Service`.

 :::